JoeyBernhardt/Nutrient_analysis/README.md

 ### Aquatic biodiversity enhances multiple nutritional benefits to humans

-Please contact Joey Bernhardt with any questions about the code or data.
+Please contact Joey Bernhardt (joey.bernhardt @ biodiversity.ubc.ca) with any questions about the code or data.

 ### Repository organization